gsandeep1231/Udacity-CarND-MPC-Project/README.md

 * a - accleration
 * delta - delta of the steering angle

-The model uses these states and actuations from every timestep to find the states for the next timesteps based on below equations:
+The model uses these states and actuations from every timestep to find the states for the next timesteps based on below equations:<br>

 ![alt tag](./model_eq.png)

 ## Choosing N and dt